NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 Hardhat Network can sort mempool transactions in two different ways.
 How they are sorted will alter which transactions from the mempool get included in the next block, and in which order.

-The first sorting mode, called `"priority"`, mimics Geth's behavior.
+The first ordering mode, called `"priority"`, mimics Geth's behavior.
 This means that it prioritizes transactions based on the fees paid to the miner.
-This is the default sorting mode.
+This is the default.

-The second sorted mode, called `"fifo"`, keeps the mempool transactions sorted in the order they arrive.
+The second ordering mode, called `"fifo"`, keeps the mempool transactions sorted in the order they arrive.

-You can change the sorting mode with:
+You can change the ordering mode with:

 ```js
 networks: {